scenerystack/community/docs/reference/api/joist/DynamicStringTest.md

 # DynamicStringTest

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/joist/blob/main/js/DynamicStringTest.ts](https://github.com/phetsims/joist/blob/main/js/DynamicStringTest.ts) for the most up-to-date information.

 ## Overview

 DynamicStringTest is a handler for KeyboardEvents.
 It's used for testing dynamic layout in sims that may not yet